bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 ### 4. Edit the configuration file

-Create the `config.json` file with the source guild ID, source channel ID, and webhook URL for the destination channel.
-You can add as many mirrors you want (:
+Create or edit the `config.json` file with the following structure:

 ```json
 {